-Yes, if you have held unclaimed personal property for 30 calendar days and the former owner has not filed a claim, title vests in the Government and you may retain the unclaimed property for official use.
-You may retain large sedans and limousines for official use only if such retention is authorized under part 102-34 of this subchapter B.
+(a) If your agency has a need for the property, you may retain it for official use if you have held the unclaimed property for 30 calendar days and the former owner has not filed a claim.
+After 30 days, title vests in the Government and you may retain the unclaimed property for official use.
+Large sedans and limousines which may only be retained for official use as authorized under part 102-34 of this subchapter B. See § 102-41.130 for how retained property must be handled.